adarmonicteam/adarmonicteam.github.io/index.md

 {% include generalinfolikes.html %}

-## Who are the Authors?
+## Targetting Specific States

-From inspecting the names of the most active authors, it became clear that there are a number of author names which come across as neutral, news-related feeds.
+- From inspecting the names of the most active authors, it became clear that there are a number of author names which come across as neutral, news-related feeds.
 Examples of these include HOUSTONTOPNEWS and DAILYLOSANGELES.
 It is reasonable to assume that these accounts were created to target the population of cities in their respective names.
 In order to quantify this better, the following map was generated to visualize the number of tweets released in each state after filtering for cities and states contained in the author names.

 The map shows that the swing states of 2016 almost always had their own 'dedicated' Troll.
 On the other hand, several states that may not have been considered important to the Trolls did not have their own news account.

 {% include authorstate.html %}

-## Do the trolls target specific states?

-To better understand how do the trolls operate we wanted to see if they target specific states.
+- To better understand how do the trolls operate we wanted to see if they target specific states in the context of the tweet content itself.
 For each month in the dataset we filtered the number of tweets for each account category mentioning specific states or cities within those states.

-Here are the maps for the RightTrolls and the LeftTrolls.
+Below are the maps for the Right Trolls and the Left Trolls.

 {% include left_troll_tweet_number.html %}